 All fizzy drinks are not created equal.
-Below, we define the different types that are available, most of which can be created with a soda-making machine.
+Of the different types that are available, most can be created with a soda-making machine.

 To create club soda, you’ll usually be adding potassium bicarbonate to tap water.
 This process is not something most soda makers can do.
 You can also add other ingredients, like sodium citrate, to create different flavors of club soda.

 Both seltzer and sparkling water consist of carbon dioxide mixed with water.
 No flavoring or other minerals are added to this type of water.
 Soda makers can create this beverage.

 If you want to create orange soda, cola, or fizzy water of another flavor, you must first create carbonated water with your soda maker.
 Then, you must add sweet, flavored syrup to the drink.